natescode/natescode.com/content/blog/this-that-and-dispatch.md

 person.Greet("natescode");
 ```

 Now, even though `Alice` and `Bob` both have `greet` functions, there is no longer a name conflict!
-Hey, I though Javascript functions had to have unique names?
+Hey, I thought Javascript functions had to have unique names?
 They do, but not methods!
 Because methods are functions that are related to a specific function.
 They have their own scope / context.

 Now let's change the example to use the object's context.